devlocalhost/pyspodl/README.md

 # how to use
 Requirements: python3, git.
 Make sure you have those and a linux PC/environment, then

-+ Create a client ID and a secret key from [spotify dashboard](https://developer.spotify.com/dashboard/applications)
++ Create an application from [spotify dashboard](https://developer.spotify.com/dashboard/applications), and copy the client ID and secret
-+ Create an application and copy the client ID and secret
++
 + Run this command: `git clone https://github.com/devlocalhost/pyspodl`
 + Paste the client id and secret into the config file, inside the "pyspodl" directory.
 + Run `pip3 install git+https://github.com/kokarare1212/librespot-python`.